A SPAC-tacular year

 What is a SPAC, anyway?

-A SPAC's sole purpose is to raise money (which it does through an IPO) to buy another business (think private company) in the future.
+A SPAC’s sole purpose is to raise money (which it does through an IPO) to buy another business (think private company) in the future.
 They are often referred to as “blank-check companies” because they typically don’t have a specific company in mind when they are formed, although they might target a particular industry.
-(Deals in tech—particularly biotech—and transportation have been popular recently.)
-SPACs generally have 24 months to identify and complete an acquisition.
+(Tech—particularly biotech—and transportation were popular areas of focus this past year.1) SPACs generally have 24 months to identify and complete an acquisition.
+During this period, investors can buy shares of a publicly listed SPAC, but they should be aware that there may be no actual investment, despite any price fluctuations.
 Once a SPAC completes the purchase of its target, that company becomes publicly traded by virtue of the SPAC’s already-listed shares.

 Private companies looking to go public are increasingly partnering with SPACs as an alternative route to a traditional IPO.
 Merging with a SPAC is typically quicker than the IPO process, and a SPAC merger is privately negotiated, meaning market volatility may be less of a factor.